yasufum/spp-tmp/docs/guides/spp_vf/design.rst

 ^^^^^^^^^

 Simply forwards packets from rx to tx port.
+Forwarder does not start forwarding until when at least one rx and one tx are added.

 Merger
 ^^^^^^

 Receives packets from multiple rx ports to aggregate packets and sends to a desctination port.
+Merger does not start forwarding until when at least two rx and one tx are added.

 Classifier
 ^^^^^^^^^^